First ERDAM Workshop: Zooming In, Zooming Out: Contextualising Emerging Russian Diasporas and Anti-War Activism in Larger Europe

 Tbilisi, 18-19 April 2024 at Ilia State University

-This workshop is organized by the ERDAM research network (Emerging Russian Diasporas and Anti-War Movements, DSF) which brings together established and young career researchers from different disciplines studying current Russian migration and the political and anti-war activism of Russians abroad.
+This workshop is organised by the ERDAM research network (Emerging Russian Diasporas and Anti-War Movements, DSF) which brings together established and young career researchers from different disciplines studying current Russian migration and the political and anti-war activism of Russians abroad.

 After two years of Russia’s full-scale war against Ukraine, we want to get a better understanding of: 1) what is going on with war-related Russian migration in larger Europe; 2) migrants of previous waves and their interactions with new migrants; 3) processes of building new diasporic communities.
-The ERDAM Research Network focuses on relatively recent migrants, however, those who belong to ‘older’ post-Soviet Russian speaking communities or those who arrived in host countries years before 2022, are of interest in the context of interactions with the ‘newcomers’ and anti-war and civic mobilization, both as actors and as counter-actors.
+The ERDAM Research Network focuses on relatively recent migrants, however, those who belong to ‘older’ post-Soviet Russian speaking communities or those who arrived in host countries years before 2022, are of interest in the context of interactions with the ‘newcomers’ and anti-war and civic mobilisation, both as actors and as counter-actors.
 In recent years, anti-war engagement and the role of diasporic migrant communities in conflict and peace processes have become a serious matter of debate in academia as well as among policymakers.
 As non-state actors, diasporic communities can create intermediary zones outside of nation states and influence international relations.
-Moreover, in a digitalized world, diasporic communities can become a new force shaping interactions between countries in both a negative and a positive ways.
+Moreover, in a digitalised world, diasporic communities can become a new force shaping interactions between countries in both a negative and a positive ways.

 We want to look at these phenomena using various optics.
 The first stream of the workshop (Zooming In) will be dedicated to answering the questions: Where are we empirically and what is our research progress?
 What do we observe in our respective fields and which tendencies became more prominent?
-Around which issues ‘new’ and ‘old’ migrants mobilize and demobilize in the context of anti-war and civic movements?
+Around which issues ‘new’ and ‘old’ migrants mobilise and demobilise in the context of anti-war and civic movements?

 During the second stream (Zooming Out), we aim to develop broader perspectives and transcend the peculiarities of our cases on several levels: conceptual, temporal, and comparative.